chriscrsmith/chriscrsmith.github.io/research.md

 ![northamerica](assets/img/northamerica.jpg){: width="500" }

 Genetic variation is shaped in part by a population’s ability to disperse, and by the density of individuals in the habitat.
-Obtaining estimates for such parameters is important for studying range shifts in response to climate change, genomic clines across hybrid zones, phylogeography, and the spread of adaptive alleles through space; and is important for more applied research in conservation, managing disease-vector populations, and wildlife biology.
+Obtaining estimates for such parameters is important for studying range shifts in response to climate change, genomic clines across hybrid zones, phylogeography, and the spread of adaptive alleles through space.
 A promising strategy for inferring demographic parameters is using spatial genomic data.
 However, current genetics-based methods have constraints that prevent their use in many species, leaving a critical gap in our methods toolbox.